 Highly Recommended Courses

-It is expected that all students will attend these courses.
+It is expected that all students will attend the courses listed below.
 Follow the

 link for more detail on the contents and date of each course.